boostup/smart-brain-express-api/README.md

 Final project for ZTM course

+It is the backend repository for the React App [Smart Brain](https://github.com/boostup/smart-brain-react-app)

 1. You must add your own API key in the `controllers/image.js` file to connect to Clarifai API
 2. Add your own database credentials to `server.js`